-Selection Description Send to AWG Enabled only if the AWG software is running and when a waveform is selected.
-Sends the selected waveform data to an Arbitrary Waveform Generator.
-Select the channel to which to send the data.
+Selection Description Send to AWG Enabled only if RFXpress is connected to an AWG instrument.
+Sends the selected waveform data to the connected arbitrary waveform generator.
+Select the AWG channel to which to send the data.
 Show Graph Enabled only when a waveform is selected.
 Plots a graph of the selected type: Frequency Spectrum, Time Domain and CCDF.
-You can also select Graph Settings (see page 30) and choose the graphs from those available.
+You can also select Graph Settings (see page 34) and choose the graphs from those available.
 Save Data As Enabled only when a waveform is selected.
 Saves the selected waveform data as a .rfd file in the specified name and location.
-Import from File (see page 24) Imports data into the software from a file.
+Apply S-Parameter Click to navigate to a saved S-Parameter file to add scattering impairments.
+Import from File (see page 28) Imports data into the software from a file.
 Choose the file and location from which to import data.
-Import from Tektronix Oscilloscope (see page 28) Imports data from a Tektronix oscilloscope that is connected to the instrument on which the software is running.
+Import from Tektronix Oscilloscope (see page 32) Imports data from a Tektronix oscilloscope that is connected to the instrument on which the software is running.
 Delete Enabled only when a waveform is selected.
 Deletes the selected waveform.
 Delete All Enabled only when a waveform or waveforms are available in the Waveform List.
 Deletes all the waveforms shown in the waveform list.
 Rename Enabled only when a waveform is selected.
 Opens a dialog box that allows you to enter a waveform name.